wendlers/usherpa-firmware/README.md

 firmwares.

-Applying Code Formating Guidelines
+Applying Code Formatting Guidelines
 ----------------------------------

-To format all code located in "*.h" and "*.c" files, you could issu the following command in one of the sub-directories:
+To format all code located in "*.h" and "*.c" files, you could issue the following command in one of the sub-directories:

 	make style